simont77/fakegato-history/README.md

 - Download this code https://github.com/simont77/HMCatalog-Swift3/tree/experimental and compile the HMCatalog app.
 Follow this guide https://stackoverflow.com/questions/30973799/ios-9-new-feature-free-provisioning-run-your-app-on-a-device-just-with-your-ap to compile for your own device and install on it (the app will not work on any other device).
 The App will run only for few days, since the code signature has a very short expiration date, but you can repeat the procedure if needed.
 This is called Free Provisioning, you may find many additional guides on the web in case of issues.
 You will have also to enable Homekit support, let Xcode fix issues when it offers to do it.
 - Run the HMCatalog app.
 You should be able to read raw values of all the characteristics of your accessories.
 - Trigger an history transfer of the history within Eve.app
 - Open again the HMCatalog app, select your Eve accessory and the Service E863F007-079E-48FF-8F27-9C2605A29F52.
-If using an iPad you can open HMCatalog and Eve in split view to monitor in real time the communication as it occurs.
+If using an iPad, you can open HMCatalog and Eve in split view to monitor in real time the communication as it occurs.
 - Copy values of all characteristics (especially E863F117-079E-48FF-8F27-9C2605A29F52 and E863F116-079E-48FF-8F27-9C2605A29F52) and leave me a comment with it.